dotnet/winforms/docs/AnchorLayoutChangesInNet80.md

 ## Known issues:
 We have multiple issues reported [here](https://github.com/dotnet/winforms/issues?q=is%3Aissue+is%3Aopen+anchor+-label%3Atest-bug+-label%3A%22%3Aconstruction%3A+work+in+progress%22+-label%3Aapi-suggestion+-label%3Aapi-approved+-label%3Atenet-localization) from customers and some of them are direct result of anchor miscalculations.
 The following are snippets of the category of issues we currently see.
 ### Missing controls:
+Calculation of control's anchors with default sizes may result in negative anchors and thus result in invalid location for the anchored controls.

 ![MissingControls](images/AnchorLayoutKnownIssue_MissingControl.png)
 ### Overlapped Controls:
+Along with above reason, If we happened to scale parent control to match with current monitors DPI and child control's anchor calculations happen out of sync with this scaling, we may see issues like in below pic.

 ![OverlappedControls](images/AnchorLayoutKnownIssue_OverlappedControl.png)
 ## Anchor Calculations:
 The following image illustrates how we calculate anchors with respect to a control’s parent’s display rectangle.
 Rectangle marked in `red` is Parent’s display rectangle while the rectangle marked in `green` is anchored control’s (button) bounds.